 If you've discovered an issue, first review the list of Limitations / Known issues to determine if this is a known issue.
-You can submit feature requests and issues by following the instructions at [Send feedback].
+You can submit feature requests and issues by following the instructions for Sending feedback.

 Why can't my visualization make requests for external resources?

 There is a Content Security Policy that restricts requests for external resources.
 This is in place to mitigate the risk of a community visualization sending data to an external server.

 Why are Community Visualizations disabled by the data source and why is it